Solidsoft-Reply/Gs1DigitalLinkLib/README.md

 * **ShortNamesToAIsTable**

 Use the ShortNamesToNumeric property to access a table that maps short names to GS1 Application Identifiers.
 Short names are a legacy feature that was dropped from version 1.1.3 of the GS1 Digital Link standard.

+# Contributors
+Charles Young ch.young@reply.eu

+# Disclaimer
+This library is a port of GS1 software designated as a pre-alpha release.
+We have tested it comprehensively to ensure that it works correctly.
+However, it is provided on an as-is basis, with no warranty expressed or implied.
+Neither Solidsoft Reply nor the contributors accept any liability for its use nor for any damages caused through its use.

+# Licence
+Apache 2.0